Stock market today: Stocks tumble on profit, economy worries

 TECH EARNINGS

-The heart of earnings reporting season is arriving, and more heavy hitters are coming after trading closes for the day.
+The heart of earnings reporting season is approaching, and more heavy hitters arrived after trading closed for the day.

-Microsoft and Google’s parent company, Alphabet, are both on the schedule.
-Because they’re two of the biggest companies on Wall Street by market value, their stock movements carry extra weight on the S&P 500 and other market indexes.
+Microsoft and Google's parent company, Alphabet, both rose in afterhours trading after reporting profits above expectations.
+Because they're two of the biggest companies on Wall Street by market value, their stock movements carry extra weight on the S&P 500 and other market indexes.

 The economy is under stress from high interest rates meant to get inflation under control.
-High rates can do that, but only by putting the brakes on the entire economy and hurting investment prices.
+High rates can stifle inflation, but only by putting the brakes on the entire economy and hurting investment prices.
 Big chunks of the economy outside the job market have already begun to slow or contract.

 With so much uncertainty about whether inflation can return to the Federal Reserve's target without causing a recession, "we remain skeptical that markets are out of the woods," Barclays strategists led by Stefano Pascale said in a report.
 They also pointed to “the risk of something breaking” in the financial system because of high rates.